nonsonwizubo/staffing-efficiency-simulator/README.md

 At **100%** Satisfaction, profit is **33%** lower than the maximum due to the excessive labor cost required to reach that final **13%** of customer satisfaction.

-**So based on these findings, I would recommend staffing 5 employees.
-This balances max profit and high customer satisfaction while avoiding the point of diminishing returns that occurs beynod 5 employees.**
+**So based on these findings, I would recommend staffing 5-6 employees.
+This balances max profit and relatively high customer satisfaction while avoiding the point of diminishing returns that occurs beynod this number of employees employees.**

 ## Python Libraries Used